Advanced Computer Vision

 The scene is divided into multiple grids - the corners of each cube are hashed and stored in a hash table.
 For any point outside this lattice, we simply use a linear combination based on distances - this ensures continuity and differentiability.

 What exactly is hashed?
 The high-dimensional vector embedding for each 3D point is stored.
-Furthermore, the authors implement a low-level CUDA kernel to realise fast matrix multiplications.
+Furthermore, the authors implement a low-level CUDA kernel to realize fast matrix multiplications.

 This implementation greatly reduces the training time and reduces the memory used.
 It takes days to train NeRFs, and with this the model could be trained in a couple of seconds.